oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 complete redirection URIs.
 The client MAY use the `state` request parameter to achieve per-request customization if needed.

+\[Dick: this paragraph is almost the same as the previous paragraph]

 The authorization server MAY allow the client to register multiple redirection endpoints.